French cruiser D'Assas: Service history

+Deployment to French Indochina

 By 1904, D'Assas had been assigned to the Division navale d'Extrême-Orient et du Pacifique occidental (Naval Division of the Far East and Western Pacific), which also included the armored cruisers Gueydon and Sully.
 D'Assas got underway from Brest on 9 March, bound for Saigon, where she was to replace the protected cruiser Bugeaud.
 She was tasked with escorting the four destroyers Pistolet, Javeline, Mousquet, and Fronde to the East Asia station, but repeated engine problems with D'Assas forced the destroyers to proceed independently.
 The cruiser, meanwhile, had to stop for repairs in Algiers in French Algeria and then again at Lubang Buaya in the Dutch East Indies.
 After arriving in Indochina, D'Assas joined the rest of the unit.
 On 8 February 1905, while steaming with D'Assas and Gueydon, Sully ran aground and could not free herself.
 D'Assas and Gueydon took off her crew and began salvage efforts, but the cruiser could not be pulled free, and eventually broke in two.

 Throughout her time in East Asian waters, D'Assas was plagued with repeated machinery problems, and by early 1906 the decision was made to recall her to France.
 She departed Saigon on 30 January and after arrival, she was placed in special reserve on 30 May at Lorient.
 The French Naval Minister, Gaston Thomson, suggested that D'Assas be converted into a fast minelayer on 24 September 1907, along with her sister ship Cassard.
 The cost proved to be too great and the proposal came to nothing.
 Instead, D'Assas was decommissioned on 1 January 1908, though remained idle until being struck from the naval register on 9 September 1910.
 She was thereafter used as a storage hulk for waste oil at Lorient, a role she filled from 1910 to 1913.
 She was placed for sale that year, but was not sold until 11 April 1914 to a firm in Copenhagen, Denmark.
 She was the only member of her class to have been discarded before the start of World War I.